Capacity Planning Metrics: Tracking and Optimizing Agency Capacity Management

 Capacity planning involves assessing the resources required to meet the demand for a particular service or product.
 This process is facilitated by tracking and managing certain key metrics.
 For professional agencies, this is the resource utilization rate.

 The utilization rate is a ratio of billable hours to total hours worked.
 This metric gives actionable insights into how efficient your agency really is.
 A high utilization rate means your employees spend most of their time on client work.
-However, if utilization is too high, it can also signify that you’re not investing enough in agency initiatives or employee retention strategies.
+However, if employee utilization is too high, it can also signify that you’re not investing enough in agency initiatives or employee retention strategies.

 Another critical metric that can greatly impact your client relationships is response time.
 In service-oriented capacity management, it signifies the time needed for your agency to identify and implement a solution to reported issues.

 In IT capacity planning, response time can also denote network capacity, or the capabilities of particular systems to respond to user requests.
-Some other key metrics for software and technology are error rates, application availability, memory usage, and throughput.
+Some other key project metrics examples for software and technology are error rates, application availability, memory usage, and throughput.

 How Do You Calculate Metrics for Successful Capacity Analysis?